PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Summary and Conclusions

 \section{Summary and Conclusions}

-For MLLM visual hallucination evaluation, we have introduced \phd, a large-scale benchmark developed with a close link to the three causes of visual hallucination, \ie visual ambiguity, inconsistency in multi-modal input and counter-common-sense (CCS) content.
+We have introduced \phd, a large-scale benchmark developed with a close link to the three causes of visual hallucination, \ie visual ambiguity, inconsistency in multi-modal input and CCS content.
 We propose a ChatGPT-assisted semi-automated pipeline to construct the new dataset with well affordable manual cost.
-The pipeline allows us to construct diverse and visually challenging hallucinatory items (hitems) in an image-specific and task-specific manner.
-Extensive experiments with 10 open-source MLLMs and the proprietary GPT-4o support our conclusions as follows.
+The pipeline allows us to construct diverse and visually challenging hitems in an image-specific and task-specific manner.
+Extensive experiments with 15 open-source MLLMs, 3 proprietary MLLMs, and 2 hallucination mitigation methods support our conclusions as follows.
 Larger visual encoders and higher input resolutions are helpful to reduce hallucination caused by visual ambiguity.
-The evaluation on \phd-iac and \phd-icc suggests the current models favor the textual part in the multi-modal input.
+The evaluation on \phd-sec and \phd-icc suggests the current models favor the textual part in the multi-modal input.
 Resolving the conflicts between the CCS content and the model's internal knowledge demands a more comprehensive approach that is beyond isolated improvements on the visual or language components.
-Among the open-source MLLMs, Qwen-VL is the best, followed by LLaVA-1.6-L and MiniGPT-v2.
-While the existing benchmarks (POPE and AMBER) could lead to an overly optimistic expectation that the open-source alternatives are catching up with GPT-4o, a substantial performance gap remains, as revealed by \phd.
+Among the open-source MLLMs, LLaVA-OneVision is the best, followed by Molmo and InternVL-1.5.
+While existing benchmarks could lead to an overly optimistic expectation that the open-source models are catching up with GPT-4o, a substantial performance gap remains, as revealed by \phd.

+\textbf{Acknowledgements}.
+This research was supported by NSFC (62172420), Tencent Marketing Solution Rhino-Bird Focused Research Program and the Young Elite Scientists Sponsorship Program by CAST (2023QNRC001).

 {

 }